Fox News’ Ed Henry fired after sexual misconduct allegation

-NEW YORK (AP) -- Fox News on Wednesday fired daytime news anchor Ed Henry after an investigation of sexual misconduct in the workplace.
+Fox News on Wednesday fired daytime news anchor Ed Henry after an investigation of sexual misconduct in the workplace.

 The network said it had received a complaint last Thursday from an attorney about the misconduct.
 An outside investigator was hired and, based on the results of that probe, Fox fired Henry.